defold/defold.github.io/README.md

 ## How to test local documentaion

-By setting the `DM_DOC_DIR` environment variable, you can load the documentation directory from your load folder:
+By setting the `DM_DOC_DIR` environment variable, you can load the documentation directory from your local folder:

     $ DM_DOC_DIR=/Users/username/work/doc python update.py docs